dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Poets utter great and wise things which they do not themselves understand.
+  Art never improves, but... the material of art is never quite the same.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (1145 days)
+## 🌟 Experiences (1146 days)

 ### 🧮 Programming languages